apehex/ctf/hackthebox/crypto/lost-modulus/README.md

     return mid + 1
 ```

-(yes this doesn't work for negative numbers, whatever)
+(this doesn't work for negative numbers, but whatever)

 All that remains is encoding the result: